vkarpov15/mastering-async-await/content/chapter3.md

 ## Core Principles

-So far, this chapter has been about the technical details of what it means for an async function to be paused.
-What does all this mean for a developer looking to use async/await for their core business logic?
+So far, this chapter has covered the technical details of what it means for an async function to be paused.
+What does all this mean for a developer looking to use async/await for their application?
 Here's some core principles to remember based on the behaviors this chapter covered.

 ### Don't `await` on a value that can't be a promise